leocss/elibrary-api/README.md

 Setup
 =============

-[TODO: add a way to generate a client]

 Open up your Rest-Client tool or You can use curl on the terminal and try to access these endpoints